 Caveats

-• The definition of may influence the assessment of its impact on QoL, as ongoing fatigue was included in both the symptom surveillance and the SF-36 Energy/Fatigue scale.
+• The definition of may influence reported QoL scores, as fatigue is a component of both and the RAND SF-36 Energy/Fatigue scale.

 Definitions

-• Post-Acute Sequelae of COVID-19 (PASC): A condition characterized by lingering symptoms following the acute phase of COVID-19, including fatigue, dyspnea, and cognitive dysfunction.
+• Post-Acute Sequelae of COVID-19 (PASC): Persistent symptoms following acute COVID-19 infection, including fatigue, dyspnea, and cognitive dysfunction.

 AI simplified